mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:

 name:     Capricious Marauder
-text:     Whenever a friendly minion is destroyed, your opponent takes control of this minion.
+text:     Whenever an allied minion is destroyed, your opponent takes control of this minion.

 name:     Chakkram
 text:     This minion costs 2 less if your General took damage on opponent's last turn.